-3.1 The following two types of test are specified in this requirement:
+3.1 The following two types of tests are specified in this Appendix:

-structural test is a test to verify the structural adequacy of the construction of the tanks.
+Structural test is a test to verify the structural adequacy of tank construction.
 This may be a hydrostatic test or, where the situation warrants, a hydropneumatic test;

-leak test is a test to verify the tightness of the boundary.
-Unless a specific test is indicated, this may be a hydrostatic/hydropneumatic test or air test.
-Leak test with Footnote 3 in Table 1 includes hose test as an acceptable medium of the test.
+Leak test is a test to verify the tightness of a boundary.
+Unless a specific test is indicated, this may be a hydrostatic/hydropneumatic test or an air test.
+A hose test may be considered an acceptable form of leak test for certain boundaries, as indicated by Footnote 9 of Table 4.1-1.

-3.2 Definition of each type of test is as follows:
+3.2 Definition of each type of test is given in Table 3.2.